mel-project/docs.themelio.org/specifications/block-and-transaction-format.md

 ### Overview

-**Constraints** in Celerium correspond roughly to scripts in Bitcoin, except with a larger feature set and with no whitelist of formats that can be relayed.
+**Constraints** in Themelio correspond roughly to scripts in Bitcoin, except with a larger feature set and with no whitelist of formats that can be relayed.
 They are scripts written in a stack-based language that take a transaction \(and some other state such as the last block\) as an input and return a boolean; transactions must **satisfy** all their input TXO's constraints in order to validate.
 A constraint is satisfied if after running a transaction through the script, the stack has one element, `[]`.

 Constraints are represented as a , but usually written in a fairly readable yet easily hand-translatable format.